 Will I need to bring money to the Mom Prom?

-It’s a good idea to bring some cash along, in case you want to buy some extra raffle tickets.
-We’ll have lots of really cool raffle items (each one worth more than $50) and you can put your raffle ticket into the drawing for any of these items.
-If there’s an item you’d REALLY like to win, you might want to put all your raffle tickets into that drawing alone, or you can spread them out among all the drawings.
+It’s a good idea to bring some money along, in case you want to get something from the donation-only bar or buy some extra raffle tickets.
+We’ll have lots of really cool raffle items and you can put your raffle ticket into the drawing for any of the packages.
+(Each raffle package is valued at more than $300.)
+If there’s a raffle package you’d REALLY like to win, you might want to put all your raffle tickets into that drawing alone, or you can spread them out among all the drawings.
 Each raffle ticket only costs two dollars and remember that proceeds go to support the JDRF Family Diabetes Camp.

 Desserts are free but please have dinner before you arrive.
 There will only be petite desserts available and they go quickly once the Prom gets started.